-Dextrose is about 3/4 as sweet as sucrose, but has nearly double the effect on freezing point suppression.
+Dextrose (another name for the monosaccharide d-glucose) is about 3/4 as sweet as sucrose, but has nearly double the effect on freezing point suppression.
 Simply by decreasing sucrose and increasing dextrose, you can lower the sweetness while simultaneously softening the texture.
 Magic!
 Dextrose is also hygroscopic, meaning that it holds onto water, reducing the formation of both ice crystals and sugar crystals.
 It’s effectively a stabilizer, although it’s much less powerful than dedicated stabilizers.

-Dextrose invert syrup are especially helpful with flavors that require adding non-dairy fats, like cocoa butter (chocolate) and nut oils (nut butters).
+Dextrose, fructose, and invert syrup can be especially helpful with flavors that require adding non-dairy fats, like cocoa butter (chocolate) and nut oils (nut butters).
 These fats tend to freeze harder milk fat, and give ice cream a dry, stiff, crumbly texture.
-Increasing the proportion of invert syrup can bring the softness and smoothness back.
+Increasing the proportion of these monosaccharides can help preserve a smooth texture.

 Are you adding flavor ingredients that have their own sugars?
 Like fruit, chocolate, gianduja, or liqueur?
 Calculate (or estimate) the amount of added sugar and reduce the sucrose by the same amount.